-Enter the unitrust fixed percentage (which may not be less than 5%).
+Enter the unitrust fixed percentage (which may not be less than 5% or more than 50%).

 If there is more than one unitrust recipient, attach a schedule showing the percentage of the total unitrust dollar amount payable to each recipient.
 The sum of these individual shares should be 100%.